 While this listing is not complete, it should hopefully serve as a good introduction to the opportunities that are available to help you pay for your education.
 The best thing to remember is that there are a wide variety of scholarships available and the more research you do into the opportunities that fit your educational plans and personal history the more likely you are to find assistance in financing your higher education.

 This endowment was established by John and Marjorie Madden to ensure the highest quality and continuity of camp staff members for the Denver Area Council camps.
 The scholarship is given annually to selected registered members of the Boy Scouts who meet all requirements.
 Merit-based consideration is given for community involvement, demonstrated academic ability, creativity of service, leadership opportunities, and personal initiative.

 In order to apply and receive this scholarship, students must work for one of the Denver Area Council's summer camps (Peaceful Valley Scout Ranch or Tahosa High Adventure Base) for one full year.
 Interested applicants should request a Camp Director Evaluation form from their camp supervisor.

 The Guidelines & General Information explain the admission process and requirements.
-Also, please see the Checklists indicating the due dates of various Madden Scholarship program forms to the Denver Area Council office for both the New Madden Merit Scholarship applicants and our Continuing Madden Merit Scholars.
+Also, please see the Checklists indicating the due dates of various Madden Scholarship program forms to the Denver Area Council office for the New Madden Merit Scholarship applicants.

 To apply for the Madden Merit Scholarship, download the application using the latest version of the Adobe Acrobat Reader software and complete the form on your computer.
 The complete Application Packet is due: November 13, 2015 by 5:00 pm.
 Interviews for qualified applicants will be held on Wednesday, January 6, 2016.

 General Madden Scholar Forms and Information